mahlakhalili/Diabetetes_Data_Analysis/README.md

 Hyperinsulinemia
 These factors are commonly associated with or precede Type 2 diabetes, supporting the significance of this feature in further modeling and analysis.

-Scatter Plot Analysis: Glucose vs. BMI by Outcome
+📊Scatter Plot Analysis: Glucose vs. BMI by Outcome

 <img width="811" height="521" alt="Screenshot 2025-12-01 182712" src="https://github.com/user-attachments/assets/50719648-254b-4b45-9341-e80a6e70736a" />